40% Less Bugs through Manual and Auto QA Standardization for IoT Product

 4. Termination of connection with the metering device.

-Within the framework of the Gurux client, a test case was automated using the multi-threading property to check the simultaneous operation of several metering devices.
+The Gurux client framework helped us automate a test case by using the multi-threading property to check the simultaneous operation of multiple metering devices.

 Automation of work with Grafana